-This part discuss the overall approach for both practice and thesis which is founded in iterative cycles of development based on an action research paradigm.
-It also explains the values that have been at the heart of my practice.
+This section describes the overall approach for both my practice throughout my career and the production of this dissertation.
+Both were founded in iterative cycles of development based on an action research paradigm.
+It also explains the values that have been at the heart of my practice and the ethical issues that have arisen.